BosaBL/uparking/README.md

 > [!WARNING]
 > # Achive Notice
 > I'm archving this repository since it was only used for a semester project at my university.
-Later on i want to revisit it and apply a new stack to rebuild it.
+Later on i want to revisit it and apply a new stack to rebuild it.\
 > This repository will stay up for historical purposes.

 > [!WARNING]
 > # Noticia de Archivado
 > Estoy archivando este repositorio ya que fué usando solamente para un proyecto semestral.
-Posteriormente quiero revisitar el proyecto y aplicar un nuevo conjunto de tecnolgías a el.
+Posteriormente quiero revisitar el proyecto y aplicar un nuevo conjunto de tecnolgías a el.\
-> I'm archving this repository since it was only used for a semester project at my university.
-Later on i want to revisit it and apply a new stack to rebuild it.
 > El repositorio permanecerá visible por motivos históricos.

 # Proyecto Semestral "U-Parking"